denis375/strapi-next-blog/README.md

 - "/" to display every articles
 - "/article/:id" to display one article
 - "/category/:id" display articles depending on the category

-## Getting started

-The easiest way to try this starter is to run it locally on your computer.

-First, you'll need to create your own copy of this starter.
-You can do so by clicking [the "Use this template" button](https://github.com/strapi/strapi-starter-next-blog/generate) on GitHub, and filling the [form](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)

 ### Backend